Best Diet for Leopard Gecko

 Leopard Gecko Nutritional Profile

 Every Leopard Gecko has nutritional demands driven by its 20 gallon minimum for adults build, docile energy, and expected 15-20 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Leopard Gecko reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Leopard Gecko to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Leopard Gecko to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Leopard Gecko